 What he taught me that weekend – because my husband and I were his sous-chefs – was to toss my boiled and still warm potatoes with some vinegar and salt.
 It brings flavour to the otherwise bland potato.
 He also taught me that this salad is a must during the summer.
 It goes with all BBQs and it doesn’t matter what else you are serving, you need to have this potato salad.
 This is the only way I have made potato salad since.

-But this is #SundaySupper and Summer BBQ Sunday Supper at that, so even though this salad is perfectly good with boiled or steamed potatoes, I felt I needed to use the grill in some way.
+But this is Summer, and BBQ season and, so even though this salad is perfectly good with boiled or steamed potatoes, I felt I needed to use the grill in some way.
 I decided to grill the potatoes and the results were rich and delicious.
 Grilling the potatoes brings a smokiness and a sweetness to the potatoes.
 The potato skins blister and crisp just enough to add a wonderful texture.

 Please use stone ground mustard.
 Whatever you do, don’t go with regular yellow mustard.
 That stuff is for hot dogs (veggie or otherwise).
 It’s just not appropriate on these potatoes.